 This type of rubber roof is very sturdy and durable.
-When it comes to commercial roofs, then this is the choice material because it is expected to have service and maintenance people on it constantly.
+When it comes to commercial roofs, then this is the choice material because it is expected to have service and maintenance people on it regularly.

-If they happen to drop nails and screws, it will not be a problem if someone would step on it unlike on an EPDM rubber roof.Installing Modified Bitumen rubber roofs is pretty straight forward.
+If they happen to drop nails and screws, it will not be a problem if someone would step on it unlike on an EPDM rubber roof.Installing Modified Bitumen rubber roofs is pretty straightforward.

 There are techniques as in any roofing material that should be followed to ensure a stable roof over many years.
 The problem is that many roofing companies have stuck to EPDM rubber and never got familiar with Modified Bitumen rubber roofs.

 Installing a Modified Bitumen rubber roof is also less costly than EPDM.
 It is more robust and thicker than EPDM and installs over almost any surface, unlike EPDM rubber roofs.